 Windows 10 Fall Creators Update upcoming features

 As like Windows 10 creators update With Windows 10 Fall Creators Update also Microsoft introduced lots of New Features and add update existing features.
 If you’re a registered Windows Insider, you’ll be testing some of these features before Microsoft Drop Windows Fall Creators Update 17 OCT 2017.
-Here some Highlight Feature and changes bellow.
+Here some Highlight Feature and changes below.

 Clipboard feature: Clipboard is a cloud-based feature that enables copy and pasting between Windows 10, iOS and Android devices.
 The onus will be on developers to enable the functionality between their desktop and mobile apps.

 Timeline Feature: This is a rundown of recently used apps and workspaces that’ll enable Windows 10 users to resume old sessions.
 The company says the feature, which will site within the Windows app switcher, is a way to “easily jump back in time to continue where you left off.”

 Pick Up Where You Left Off : A Cortana-based feature that will enable users to continue their work on a number of different devices.
 Like the Clipboard feature, Microsoft will hope third-party developers enable these experiences within their mobile apps.

 Story Remix: A photo and video album tool that enables transitions and 3D objects.
 Windows 10 users will also be able to personalize the albums with Windows Ink.
 Judging from this video, it actually looks pretty awesome.